-Zero participating residential receptors are over the maximum noise limit of 55 dBA $L{eq}$ (8-hour) if no noise mitigation is applied.
+Zero participating residential receptors project wide and zero potential commercial structures in the Town of Venice are over the maximum noise limit of 55 dBA L{eq} (8-hour) if no noise mitigation is applied.

-Zero non-participating residential receptors are over the maximum noise limit of 65 dB $L{eq}$ (1-hour) at 16 Hz, 31.5 Hz or 63 Hz if no noise mitigation is applied.
+Zero non-participating residential receptors project wide and zero potential commercial structures in the Town of Venice are over the maximum noise limit of 65 dB L{eq} (1-hour) at 16 Hz, 31.5 Hz or 63 Hz if no noise mitigation is applied.